Get insider access

 Yes

 Unfortunately, like many Sonos products, this bar doesn't have Bluetooth support.
+If that's important, you may want to check out a soundbar like the LG SG10TY.
 Still, it's easy to stream audio from your mobile devices to the bar over Wi-Fi.
-Those with Apple products can use AirPlay 2 as well.
+Those with Apple products can also use AirPlay 2.

 Additional Features